Friday, June 5, 2015

 I sat next to a woman traveling to Wisconsin.

-She said her husband had taken a job two years ago in Wisconsin and was the marketing manager for small appliances there.
+She said her husband had taken a job in Wisconsin two years ago and was the marketing manager for small appliances there.

 She had a good job in Rhode Island working for an Insurance Company.

-The flight attendant served me cranberry juice pretzels and a cookie.
+The flight attendant served me cranberry juice, pretzels, and a cookie.

 When we arrived in Detroit, we said goodbye.

-My gate was Gate C6, which was a very long way from Gate A 12.
+My gate was Gate C6, which was a very long way from Gate A12.

 I had to take the first flight of stairs (escalators) to the Express Tram South Station, which took me to the Express Tram Terminal Station, where I got off.